 What is working for my daughter?

 Yes I said, "If you should confront your coach."
 There's nothing wrong with avoiding the situation entirely if it is possible to do so.
 If the coach is less demanding or non-confrontational, he or she may just accept that your daughter is going to perform certain skills in her own way and leave it at that.
-I have seen this many times where a coach seems to think to his or herself, "Well it is working for her, so I'm okay with it."
+I have seen this many times where a coach seems to think to himself, "Well it is working for her, so I'm okay with it."

-In a situation where your daughter's alternative methods are either not working satisfactorily for your coach or they are dead set against the use of such approaches, you will need to have a talk with him or her.
+In a situation where your daughter's alternative methods are either not working satisfactorily for your coach or they are dead set against the use of such approaches, you will need to have a talk with him.
 Adults ought to be able to have intelligent discussions or debates about such matters.
 If you're fortunate you will be able to come to some sort of agreement as to which methods your daughter uses to perform the task at hand.
-Maybe you can persuade the coach to allow her to continue the other coaches way unless she fails to make progress or is performing inconsistently, which then you agree to do things their way?
+Maybe you can persuade the coach to allow her to continue the other coaches way unless she fails to make progress or is performing inconsistently, which then you agree to do things his way?

 Regardless, you should have this discussion privately and without your daughter present.

 However, a friendly debate might not be possible if the ego of the coach prevents them from doing so or if their experience has taught them that your other coaches way is wrong.
 If it boils down to the coach explaining to you why he or she does not like a particular method and can back it up with examples from their personal experiences, then you'll have a tough decision to make.
 Making matters worse, your other coach may be able to make the same argument based on their experiences.
 In those cases I have actually seen girls performing tasks both ways depending on which coach or team she was playing for at that moment.
+Unfortunately, it seldoms proves successful.
 This is common for girls who play travel and high school softball as there is often a general mutual disrespect between the two groups of coaches.

 I have also seen cases where the girl and her parents had such heated arguments with coaches over which coach to listen to that they were dismissed from the team or the parents pulled their daughter off it.
 You'd like to think it shouldn't have to come to that, but it happens.
 It's just one of the reasons you'll see teams looking for players who were supposedly all-set after their tryouts completed.